 Once your pitch is established, all of your other movie marketing tasks such like your logo, font, artwork, poster and website will be much easier to design.

 So I’ll end today’s thought with three questions: What is your movie about?
 Who’s in it?
 And who is gonna buy it?
-And if you like this sort of stuff, you’ll love my Sell Your Movie System.
+And if you want to make your movie rise above the noise, you’ll wanna grab my Sell Your Movie System.